CNES/Pandora/docs/source/userguide/sequencing.rst

 Pandora machine starts at the begin state.
 To go from a state to another one, transitions are called and triggered by specific name.
 It corresponds to the name of Pandora steps you can write in configuration file.

-The following diagram highligts all states and possible transitions.
+The following diagram highlights all states and possible transitions.

     .. figure:: ../Images/Machine_state_diagram.png